top of page

 1) An inappropriate thermal environment may contribute to the overall stress of an employee.
 Stressed people fatigue more quickly and are less likely to tolerate minor annoyances in the work environment or interactions with colleagues.
 Therefore, environmental features such as air quality, may suddenly become intolerable when an individual is under a high stress load [10].

 2) Being too hot or cold can distract staff from their tasks by reducing manual dexterity and impairing concentration, causing a reduction in task performance.
 Studies have shown that manual dexterity is worse under cold conditions, mental performance decreases with heat and in general, performance is optimum when occupants are thermally comfortable.
-Being thermally comfortable is a subjective condition, which is affected by activity, clothing levels and control over internal environmental systems.
-Studies have also shown that heat and a lack of fresh air can cause lethargy and seriously affect productivity [10].

 3) Providing individual control may be necessary to produce the feeling of optimum conditions for comfort.
 Several studies have shown that the less the perceived control, the more occupants will say their productivity is reduced.
 Wyon also showed that control over temperature yields the best productivity gains; control over ventilation is next in importance, then control over lighting (See Figure 3 below) [14].

-Figure 3: Study showing perceived productivity gains in relation to key environmental conditions.
+Figure 4: Study showing perceived productivity gains in relation to key environmental conditions.

-Figure 3: Study showing perceived productivity gains in relation to key environmental conditions.
+Figure 4: Study showing perceived productivity gains in relation to key environmental conditions.

 4) There are several key environmental factors affecting thermal comfort [4];